Bussyslim/Javascript_Tutorial/Tutorial.md

 For example, "John" + " " + "Smith", evaluates to "John Smith":

 "John" + " " + "Smith"

+## JavaScript Keywords
+JavaScript keywords are used to identify actions to be performed.

+The let keyword tells the browser to create variables:

+let x, y;
+x = 5 + 6;
+y = x * 10;

+The var keyword also tells the browser to create variables:

+var x, y;
+x = 5 + 6;
+y = x * 10;

+In these examples, using var or let will produce the same result.

 ## JavaScript Comments